Palindrome Recognition In The Streaming Model

 In this section, we introduce a simple one-pass algorithm which reports all midpoints and length estimates of palindromes in $S$.
 Throughout this paper we use $i$ to denote the current index which the algorithm reads. \sA keeps the last $2\sqrt n$ symbols of $S[1,i]$ in the memory. \\ It is easy to determine the exact length palindromes of length less than $\sqrt n$ since any such palindrome is fully contained in memory at some point.
 However, in order to achieve a better time bound the algorithm only {\it approximates} the length of short palindromes.
 It is more complicated to estimate the length of a palindrome with a length of at least $\sqrt n$.
 However, \sA detects that its length is at least $\sqrt n$ and stores it as an \single (introduced later) in a list $L_i$.
 The \single contains the midpoint as well as a length estimate of the palindrome, which is updated as $i$ increases. \\ In order to estimate the lengths of the long palindromes the algorithm designates certain indices of $S$ as \emph{checkpoints}.
 For every checkpoint $c$ the algorithm stores a fingerprint $F^R(1,c)$ enabling the algorithm to do the following.
 For every midpoint $m$ of a long palindrome: Whenever the distance from a checkpoint $c$ to $m$ ($c$ occurs before $m$) equals the distance from $m$ to $i$, the algorithm compares the substring from $c$ to $m$ to the reverse of the substring from $m$ to $i$ by using fingerprints.
 We refer to this operation as \emph{checking} $P[m]$ against checkpoint $c$.
-If $S[c+1,m]^R=S[m+1,i]$, then we say that $P[m]$ was \emph{sucessfully checked} with $c$ and the algorithm updates the length estimate for $P[m]$, $\tilde\ell(m)$.
+If $S[c+1,m]^R=S[m+1,i]$, then we say that $P[m]$ was \emph{successfully checked} with $c$ and the algorithm updates the length estimate for $P[m]$, $\tilde\ell(m)$.
 The next time the algorithm possibly updates $\tilde\ell(m)$ is after $d$ iterations where $d$ equals the distance between checkpoints.
 This distance $d$ gives the additive approximation.
-See Figure \ref{fig:comparewithcheckpointsinsqrtn}.
+See Figure \ref{fig:comparewithcheckpointsinsqrtn} for an illustration.\\ We need the following definitions before we state the algorithm: For $k\in \mathbb{N}$ with $0 \leq k \leq \lfloor \frac{\sqrt n}{\varepsilon} \rfloor$ checkpoint $c_k$ is the index at position $k\cdot \lfloor\varepsilon \sqrt n\rfloor$ thus checkpoints are $\lfloor\varepsilon \sqrt n\rfloor$ indices apart.
+Whenever we say that an algorithm stores a checkpoint, this means storing the data belonging to this checkpoint.
+Additionally, the algorithm stores \slidingpairs, fingerprints of size $\lfloor\varepsilon \sqrt n\rfloor, 2\lfloor\varepsilon \sqrt n\rfloor, \ldots$ starting or ending in the middle of the sliding window.
+In the following, we first describe the data that the algorithm has in its memory after reading $S[1,i-1]$, then we describe the algorithm itself.
+Let $R_S(m,i)$ denote the representation of $P[m]$ which is stored at time $i$.
+As opposed to storing $P[m]$ directly, the algorithm stores $m$, $\tilde\ell(m,i)$, $ F^F(1,m)$, and $F^R(1,m)$. {\bf Memory invariants.} Just before algorithm \sA reads $S[i]$ it has stored the following information.
+Note that, for ease of referencing, during an iteration $i$ data structures are indexed with the iteration number $i$. \\ That is, for instance, $L_{i-1}$ is called $L_{i}$ after $S[i]$ is read. \begin{enumerate} \item The contents of the sliding window $S[i-2\sqrt n -1,i - 1 ]$. \item The two \mfp $F^F(1,i-1)$ and $F^R(1,i-1)$. \item A list of \slidingpairs: Let $r$ be the maximum integer s.t. $r\cdot\floor{\varepsilon\sqrt n}<\sqrt n$.\\ For $j\in\{\floor{\varepsilon\sqrt n},2\cdot\floor{\varepsilon\sqrt n}\kdots r\cdot\floor{\varepsilon\sqrt n},\sqrt n\}$ the algorithm stores the pair \\ $F^R((i-\sqrt n) - j ,(i-\sqrt n) -1)$, and $F^F(i-\sqrt n , (i-\sqrt n) + j -1)$.
+See Figure \ref{fig:slidingfingerprintpartition} for an illustration.